HeribertoUroza/terraform_project/README.md

  - Configure VPC parameters and Subnet ID's need to be declared

 ### Step 11
-Create IAM role for EKS node groups.
+- Create IAM role for EKS node groups.
+- Attach IAM policies to roles.
+3 Policies needed and need to be attached.
 Create Instant Groups/EKS node groups.
-3 Policies needed and need to be attached.

 Create actual instance groups

 ### Step 12
-Connect to the cluster with `awk eks --region us-east-1 update-kubeconfig --name eks --profile terraform` .I dont have a profile set up with aws cli, will attempt with terraform file first
+Connect to the cluster with `aws eks --region us-east-1 update-kubeconfig --name <NAME_OF_CLUTSER> --profile <NAME_OF_PROFILE>` .I dont have a profile set up with aws cli, will attempt with terraform file first.
+I was unable to figure it out.
+Created a profile with `aws configure --profile terraform` to connect to cluster.
 - To test successful conneciton `kubectl get svc`

 ### Step 13